 Knowing anything about the person will assist you in framing the call to boost your chances of converting that phone call.

-However, when sales calling customers, please don't limit yourself to a person's name and position; instead, learn about what they do in the company and the challenges that the company encounters.
+However, when sales call customers, please don't limit yourself to a person's name and position; instead, learn about what they do in the company and the challenges that the company encounters.
 All of this research will increase your chances of success.

 3. Start on a cheery note